Consulate General of the Philippines Frankfurt

 • Professional Regulatory Commission (PRC) ID

-• Overseas Workers Welfare Administration (OWWA) / Integrated Department of Labor and Employment (iDOLE) card
+• Overseas Workers Welfare Administration (OWWA) E-Card

 • Commission on Elections (COMELEC) Voter’s ID or Voter’s Registration Record from COMELEC Head or Regional Office

-• Philippine National Police (PNP) Firearms License
+• Philippine National Police (PNP) Permit to Carry Firearms Outside Residence

 • Senior Citizen ID